The Magical Journals have traveled the full circle.

 Was it Jeanne Hébuterne, his lover and mother of his child?

-Or the Russian poet Anna Akhmatova who influenced the course of his art?
+Anna Akhmatova who influenced the course of his art?

 Anna outlived him by many years and died an old woman.